IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/VMDR-Module/Project - Interview.md

 9. What all modules you have experienced on?
 10. What's the use of QGS(Qualys Gateway Service)?
-11. How to handle exception for a vulnerability which can't be remediated?
+11. How to handle exception for a vulnerability which can't be remediated & how we ensure that these vulnerabilities don't come in report?
-12. What's Zero Day?
+12. What's Zero Day & what we do as VM?

-13. How to tb the agent based scan issues?
+13. How to troubleshoot the agent based scan issues?
-14. Any encryption used when share data from Qualys agent to Qualys UI?
+14. what encryption used when share data from Qualys agent to Qualys UI?
 15. Auth and Unauth Scans?
 16. Why IP based and Agent based scan findings are different?